 We are committed to providing staff with opportunities to train and grow.
-Our Investors in People accreditation is recognition that all of our People Managers are equipped to provide the best support to their teams.
+Our Investors in People accreditation is recognition that all of our people managers are equipped to provide the best support to their teams.

 We are also proud of the opportunities we can provide to young people in the UK.
 67% of our staff are aged 16-25 and we are one of Britain's most popular employers for school leavers.
+As one of The Times Top 100 Graduate Employers, our structured training programmes also make us a popular choice for graduates.

-Everyone we employ is different.
+However, everyone we employ is different.
 We want to be able to meet the needs of staff who are ambitious to progress their careers, but also of students, working parents or grandparents looking to earn some cash around their other commitments.